thegrunge36/adaptive-video-encoder-releases/README.md

                                   Crucial for Linux systems using tmpfs for /tmp.
 --no-hdr10plus                    Ignore HDR10+ dynamic metadata even if present in the
                                   source (encoded as HDR10 only).
-HDR10+ is auto-detected and embedded by default via hdr10plus_tool when no Dolby Vision is active (DV takes priority when both are present).
+HDR10+ is auto-detected and embedded by default via hdr10plus_tool, including alongside Dolby Vision — both metadata layers coexist in the HEVC bitstream.

 [ Noise Reduction ]
 --no-denoise                      Disable the adaptive noise reduction.
 By default